marlly/torque-runtime-backport/README.md

-# Torque Runtime 3 Backport
+# Apache Torque Runtime Backport

-This version is based on legacy Apache Torque Runtime 3.3 release with some additional fixies and new funcionality backported from version [4.0][torque-4.0].
+This version is based on legacy Torque Runtime 3.3 release with some additional fixies and new functionality backported from version [4.0][torque-4.0].

 ## Fixies
 * [TORQUE-108][] - Criteria addJoin causes incorrect SQL to be generated when optional schema references are in use (Oracle)